Make Pain a Thing of the Past with the help of Spinal Cord Stimulator

 A Device That Reduces Back Pain Without Surgery – Spinal Cord Stimulators

 If you have back surgery that failed, or you would like to pursue options that allow you to avoid back surgery, one choice to consider is called a “spinal cord stimulator.”

 Spinal cord stimulators are a type of technology that is implanted into the spine using a minimally invasive procedure.
 Wires wrap around a specific point in the spinal cord, and they are connected to a handheld device that the patient is able to control.
 These stimulators send gentle electrical impulses that disrupt the nerve’s pain messengers, so that they are unable to signal the brain to experience pain.

 The result is a tingling sensation instead of pain, and a reduction in discomfort by as much as 70%.
 For those with back pain that was unable or is unable to be treated by surgery, spinal cord stimulators offer an effective alternative to additional back surgery so that patients with chronic back pain can still find pain relief.

 Spinal Cord Stimulator Services from Physician Partners of America

 Physician Partners of America is proud to be one of the premier providers of these spinal cord devices, provided by some of the leading pain specialists throughout the country.
+Our procedure, NeuroMod, is now available to anyone considering a spinal cord stimulator.
 For patients that would like to learn more about this revolutionary new procedure, please contact us today to learn more.